Straylight by Native Instruments Review

 Rating: Five out of five stars

 With Straylight, you can produce a mood best used in an energetic, positive, calm, disastrous, suspense, scary, horror, beautiful, or ethereal scene.
-The large range of emotions this library can produce would is ambivalent for all kind of uses and you can change the mood to some extent with the available controls.
+The large range of emotions this library can produce would is ambivalent for all kinds of uses and you can change the mood to some extent with the available controls.